xtdb/xtdb/doc/adr/0007-sql-queries.md

 Arrow type system.
 A column in the result set has a single type and there's no concept of unions.
 The type system can be extended, but the question is what happens when using existing drivers.

+We're currently postponing any decisions around dealing with graph queries to a later date.